 What if I notice a new lump or something different about my breasts?

 Most lumps or changes in your breasts that occur when you are a teen or young woman are due to normal changes in the breast tissue.
-If you find a lump it could be from hormonal changes, an injury, a breast cyst filled with fluid from a blocked mammary gland (milk-producing gland), an infection, or a benign (not cancerous) tumor called a fibroadenoma.
+If you find a lump, it could be from hormonal changes, an injury, a breast cyst filled with fluid from a blocked mammary gland (milk-producing gland), an infection, or a benign (not cancerous) tumor called a fibroadenoma.
 If the lump is sore or the skin over it is red, you may have an infection and you should contact your health care provider.
 If your breast just feels lumpy, check it again after your next period, since your breasts may feel different or lumpy to the touch around or before the time of your period.
 If the lump doesn’t disappear after you finish your period, see your health care provider (HCP).
 Your HCP may order an ultrasound of your breast to figure out what kind of lump you have.
-If you have a fibroadenoma, your HCP will discuss whether it can be regularly examined and watched without any special treatment, or if you need surgery to remove it.
+If you have a fibroadenoma, your HCP will discuss whether it can be regularly examined and watched without any special treatment (most common), or if you need surgery to remove it.

 What if I notice a hard lump and redness on my breast?